 3.)
 Securities contracts between us and the banks regarding swaps and derivatives.
 Looks at IRA ratings and uses to recommend threshold amounts and justify demands for increased collateral with the ISDA.

 4.)
 Credit Department - main function is to set credit limit for customers, like Wal-Mart.
 If customer not worthy we will require collateral, usually a Letter of Credit, from customer?s bank.
 So we can now look at the risk of that bank, how likely it is they can perform, and not be surprised by a bank folding.
 LoCs are not FDIC insured.

 5.)
 Entire Corporation - if any one needs bank analysis, they contact me.
 We do business internally; have deposits with banks throughout the world.
 On a Semi annul basis we want a quick analysis.
 Now we have some view in, as IRA covers the American divisions of foreign banks.

 I like that an executive at IRA was available to answer my questions.

 Sharla Kim, Treasury Cash Manager

 We will be starting to use the product next week in our yearly bank rating review.
-I'll let you know if we have questions then.
 Thanks for following up.

 Joe Sullivan, Treasurer

 I like it.
-It fills a gap between the other published ratings and CDSs.
+It fills a gap between the other published ratings and Credit Default Swaps (CDS).
 IRA provides another data point as to bank quality.
 It is very in depth stuff, and does require a learning curve, but not expensive.